-As part of your professional education and training, the MSW program requires that you dress appropriately for all field internships and encourages professional dress in the classroom.
+As part of your professional education and training, the MSW program requires that you dress appropriately for all online classes and field internships.
 The dress code calls for women to wear "business casual" dresses, suits, skirts with blouses and a blazer or jacket, and dress pant suits.
 Dress shoes should also be worn.

-Clothing can not be too form-fitting or revealing.
+Clothing cannot be too form-fitting or revealing.
 The dress code calls for men to wear "business casual" dress pants with a coat and tie with dress shoes.